Denise Rodney, MD, a primary care provider at Mercy Health – South Limestone Family Medicine discusses the importance of colonoscopy screenings.

 - In cases where polyps were removed, the typical time frame to repeat the procedure is three to five years.

 Uncomfortable with a colonoscopy?
-Talk to your care provider about the procedure.
+Talk to your primary care provider about the procedure.
 Ask if you are a candidate for alternative testing and how effective that testing is at detection.
 It’s important to make an informed decision and act when it comes to cancer prevention.